 Your group is ready to be used.
+As the group owner, you can share items with the group using the Add items to group button on the group page.
 You can edit group properties on the Overview tab and group settings on the Settings tabs.
-Use the Invite Users button on the Overview tab or the Members tab to search for and invite members to the group.
+Use the Invite users button on the Overview tab or the Members tab to search for and invite members to the group.

 Link enterprise groups from an IDP

 This option is only available if you are an administrator of the organization or have the privilege to link built-in groups to enterprise groups.

 If you have a Windows AD-, LDAP-, or SAML-based IDP that manages enterprise groups for your organization, you can link these groups to new groups you create in your ArcGIS Enterprise portal.
 When selecting who can join your new group in the above workflow, note these additional steps: